andycroll/andycroll.com/_posts/2012-06-11-echelon-2012-day-one.markdown

 **(JF)** Payment gateways a huge problem in SEA.

-**(BM)** They broke their SEO wihtout realising, which was their biggest source of traffic.
+**(BM)** They broke their SEO without realising, which was their biggest source of traffic.
 Learn how your biggest source of traffic works.
 Don't be dumb.

 ## Panel: Speed & Execution